jumblexacm/jumble-bot/README.md

             - `Read`
                 - `GetAccountSettings` (to view the list of all functions in the Lambda console)
                 - `GetFunction` (to view a function's code, logs, and settings)
+                - `GetPolicy` (to create an API Gateway trigger)
+                - `GetFunctionEventInvokeConfig` (to view API Gateway triggers? but TODO it doesn't work still; `engineer` still sees no triggers in the Lambda function, even after adding one themself, while `admin` can see even a trigger added by an `engineer`)
             - `Write`
                 - `CreateFunction` (to create a function)
                 - `CreateFunctionUrlConfig` (to create a function URL)